-b) Installation and/or repair of underground utilities or services: Subsurface excavation for the installation and repair of utilities (water, sewage, gas, or communications) does not require a permit. c) Repair of above-ground utilities or services: Work undertaken for the repair of above-ground utilities (hydro, communications and lighting), including conduits, poles and associated boxes or covers and installation of non-permanent or non-fixed street furniture including but not restricted to seating, planters, tree grates, banners, hanging baskets, garbage receptacles and bike racks do not require a permit.
+b) Installation and/or repair of underground utilities or services: Subsurface excavation for the installation and repair of utilities (water, sewage, gas, or communications) does not require a permit.

+- c) Repair of above-ground utilities or services: Work undertaken for the repair of above-ground utilities (hydro, communications and lighting), including conduits, poles and associated boxes or covers and installation of non-permanent or non-fixed street furniture including but not restricted to seating, planters, tree grates, banners, hanging baskets, garbage receptacles and bike racks do not require a permit. - d) Landscaping, soft: The installation of any soft or vegetative landscaping confined to boulevard installation and / or planting beds do not require a permit.